-East Central College Furlough FAQs as of June 17, 2020
+East Central College Furlough FAQs as of June 12, 2020

-As you may be aware, the Board of Trustees approved the administration's recommendation to implement a twelve (12) day furlough plan at the June 8, 2020 board meeting.
+As you may be aware, the Board of Trustees approved the Administration's recommendation to implement a twelve (12) day furlough plan at the June 8, 2020 board meeting.
 The furlough was deemed necessary to offset the loss of state funding in both fiscal years 2020 and 2021.
-On Tuesday, June 9, 2020, Dr. Bauer presented the plan to the employees and you can click here to view the zoom meeting.
+On Tuesday, June 9, 2020, Dr. Bauer presented the plan to the employees and you can click here (password: 8H&+..E&) to view the zoom meeting.

-The decision to institute a furlough was finalized on Friday, June 5, 2020 by the administration.
-On Monday, June 8, 2020, the employee associations, the ECC-NEA, Shared Governance Council, Human Resources and the Business Office were informed of this decision.
+The decision to institute a furlough was finalized on Friday, June 5, 2020 by the Administration.
+On Monday, June 8, 2020, the employee associations, the ECCNEA, Shared Governance, Human Resources and the Business Office were informed of this decision.
 The College has applied for the Shared Work Program (more information below) and has been approved.